juice-shop/pwning-juice-shop/part2/xss.md

 ### XSS Tier 1: Perform a reflected XSS attack

+> Reflected Cross-site Scripting (XSS) occur when an attacker injects browser executable code within a single HTTP response.
+The injected attack is not stored within the application itself; it is non-persistent and only impacts users who open a maliciously crafted link or third-party web page.
+The attack string is included as part of the crafted URI or HTTP parameters, improperly processed by the application, and returned to the victim.[^2]

 #### Hints

 * Look for an input field where its content appears in the response HTML when its form is submitted.